Socony–Mobil Building: Later use

 Hiro acquired a long-term lease from the Goelet estate in 2001 and began renovating the structure for $15 million.
 Around the same time, the New York City Landmarks Preservation Commission began considering the structure for official landmark status.
 Lawyers for Hiro objected, saying, "We don't believe the case [for landmark status] has been successfully made."
 In 2003, the Socony–Mobil Building was designated as an official landmark despite these objections.
 Financial firm Wells Fargo leased some space in 2011 for its New York City headquarters.

-Hiro placed the building on the market in March 2014.
-The next month, real estate investor David Werner entered a contract to purchase the building for $900 million.
-Meridian Capital Group and Eastdil financed Werner's purchase with a loan of $700 million.
+Hiro placed the building on the market in March 2014; the next month, real estate investor David Werner entered a contract to purchase the building for $900 million.
+Meridian Capital Group and Eastdil financed Werner's purchase by borrowing $700 million, including a $175 million mezzanine loan and $525 million in commercial mortgage-backed securities (CMBS).
 By the 2010s, the building's tenants included Dentsu Aegis Network, as well as Mount Sinai Health System on multiple floors.
+The building was 89 percent occupied by December 2024, though its largest tenant at the time, Wells Fargo, was planning to relocate many of its workers to the Shops at Hudson Yards.
+In early 2025, Werner extended the Socony–Mobil Building's CMBS loan by three years, and RXR Realty took over as the property manager.

-Critical reception
+Reception

 The Socony–Mobil Building's design received mixed criticism.
 A contemporary Architectural Forum article said that much of the controversy revolved around the facade: "some dislike it because it reminds them of the metal ceiling of an old store.
 Others like it because it reminds them of an old store.
 Some who disliked it to begin with are now pleased with the sparkle.
 Some like it less now that the building is finished."
 Architectural critic Lewis Mumford was among the detractors: He described the facade as "a disaster" and said that "From the street, this new building looks as if it were coming down with measles."
 Similarly, critic Henry Hope Reed Jr. stated that "technical triumphs make for nothing but greater ugliness", while writer John Tauranac stated that "its design is uninspired".

 The building also received praise for its design.
 A writer for The New York Times stated that "the curtain-wall or shell type of construction around skyscrapers has brought the metallic look to the skyline".
 In its 2003 designation report, the Landmarks Preservation Commission described the building as "one of New York's most striking skyscrapers".